-The county provides a packet of test ballots to each test board member and participating jurisdiction, for use in testing.
+The county provides a packet of test ballots to each test board member for use in testing.
 Test Board member packets include 25 unique precinct district style ballots.
-Participating Jurisdiction packets include 10 ballots, applicable to their jurisdiction.
 This is in addition to the ballots prepared to fulfill the county test deck requirements.